-Advanced television production.
+- Advanced television production.
 Lighting and staging of television forums, quiz shows and dramatic materials.
 Skills of the technical director.
 Further camera training.
 Actual student participation in every phase of television studio and control activity.
 Two lectures and three laboratory hours per week.
-Prerequisite: Radio-TV 3320 or consent of the chairman of the department.

-Production in Educational Television

-Television production problems peculiar to educational television.
+Prerequisite: Radio-TV 3320 or consent of the head of the department. - 3323 Production in Educational Television Television production problems peculiar to educational television.
 A companion course to Education 3413, providing opportunity for participation in the production and direction of programs planned for in-school viewing.
 Content of the course will include basic instructions in staging, lighting, and camera work in the field of educational television.
 Class members will participate with the staff and crew for daily demonstration programs to be broadcast on the closed-circuit facilities of TWC-TV.
-Prerequisite: Six hours of radio-television or junior standing.

-3330 Television-Radio Station Management

-Complete survey of management problems in the television-radio industry.
+Prerequisite: Six hours of radio-television or junior standing - 3330 Television-Radio Station Management Complete survey of management problems in the television-radio industry.
 Information relating to network affiliation, staff training, public service policies, systems of records, legal restrictions.
 Survey of job opportunities.
 Counselling with industry personnel.
 Required of all television-radio majors.
 Two lectures and four laboratory hours per week.
 Prerequisite: Six hours of television-radio courses or junior standing.
-(Cannot be taken in conjunction with any other Radio or Television course.) or Television course.)

-3331 Seminar in Telecommunications

-Studies in the literature of television and radio; current bibliography and publications; evaluation of philosophies; research problems in mass communications.
+(Cannot be taken in conjunction with any other Radio or Television course.) - 3331 Seminar in Telecommunications Studies in the literature of television and radio; current bibliography and publications; evaluation of philosophies; research problems in mass communications.
 Required of all television-radio majors.
 Recommended for students majoring or minoring in education.
 Two lectures and four laboratory hours per week.
 Prerequisite: Six hours of television-radio courses or junior standing.
-(Cannot be taken in conjunction with any other Radio or Television course.)

-3412 Classroom Use of Audio-Visual Equipment and Materials

-Consideration of various kinds of audio-visual equipment and materials in relation to classroom instruction in elementary and secondary education.
-Prerequisite: Junior standing.

-3413 Educational Television and Radio:

-Preparation and Presentation of In-School Programs A survey course in the public school applications of television, including techniques of teaching by closed circuit TV.
+(Cannot be taken in conjunction with any other Radio or Television course.) - 3412 Classroom Use of Audio-Visual Equipment and Materials Consideration of various kinds of audio-visual equipment and materials in relation to classroom instruction in elementary and secondary education.
+Prerequisite: Junior standing. - 3413 Educational Television and Radio: Preparation and Presentation of In-School Programs A survey course in the public school applications of television, including techniques of teaching by closed circuit TV.
 Production of in-school programs for presentation on commercial and educational stations.
 Prerequisite: Junior standing.

-RADIO STATION KVOF-FM
+RADIO STATION KVOF - FM For Undergraduates

-1104-05 Radio Station KVOF-FM

-Work on the staff of Radio Station KVOF-FM.
+- 1104-05 Radio Station KVOF-FM - Work on the staff of Radio Station KVOF-FM.
 Three hours per week for two semesters.
-Prerequisite: Consent of the chairman of the department.

-1204-05 Radio Station KVOF-FM (second year)

-Work on Radio Station KVOF-FM with increased responsibility.
+Prerequisite: Consent of the head of the department. - 1204-05 Radio Station KVOF-FM (second year) Work on Radio Station KVOF-FM with increased responsibility.
 Three hours per week for two semesters.
-Prerequisite: Radio 1104-05 and consent of the instructor.

-1304-05 Radio Station KVOF-FM (third year)

-Work on Radio Station KVOF-FM with increased responsibility.
+Prerequisite: Radio 1104-05 and consent of the instructor. - 1304-05 Radio Station KVOF-FM (third year) Work on Radio Station KVOF-FM with increased responsibility.
 Three hours per week for two semesters.
-Prerequisite: Radio 1204-05 and consent of the instructor.

-1404-05 Radio Station KVOF-FM (fourth year)

-Work on Radio Station KVOF-FM with increased responsibility.
+Prerequisite: Radio 1204-05 and consent of the instructor. - 1404-05 Radio Station KVOF-FM (fourth year) Work on Radio Station KVOF-FM with increased responsibility.
 Three hours per week for two semesters.
 Prerequisite: Radio 1304-05 and consent of the instructor.

-DR. E. I. KNAPP, Chairman
+DR. E. J. KNAPP, Head

-Professors Knapp, Barnes; Associate Professors McMahan, Bentz, Gladman, Schumaker, Brient, Agarwal; Assistant Professors Miculka, Ballard, Patterson, Resley, Slusher; Instructors Threadgill, Kruschwitz, Omundson, Cooper, Burgett, Miter, Dean, Pryor, Fox, Hansen, Hwang, Horner, Thompson, Parra; Part-time Instructors Neprud, Montgomery, Launspach
+Professors Knapp, Barnes, McMahan; Associate Professors Bentz, Gladman, SCHUMAKER, BRIENT, ACARWAL; Assistant Professors MICULKA, PATTERSON, KRUSCHWITZ, COOPER, RESLEY, SLUSHER; Instructors THREADGILL, OMUNDSON, BURGETT, MITER, PRYOR, FOX, HANSEN, HWANG, HORNER, PARRA, BAILEY, LICUOHI, McDonald; Part-time Instructors Brown, Castaneda, Dean, Duran, Rodriguez, SHLANTA, UNDERHILL, WEBB, WIEMER.